KarimB1980/hrnet/README.md

 npm run populate-db

-## Before start the project, you must install the dependencies in the directory "frontend" with :
+## You must install the dependencies in the directory "frontend" and start the frontend with :

 ### Go to frontend directory
 cd frontend